Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Perfect-SRTI and SRTI-Existence are Fixed-parameter Tractable for the Parameter Tree-cut Width

-Before we give the proof idea we first give the definition of light children classes.
-Intuitively, two light children of a note $t$ are in the same class if, with respect to $t$, they behave in a similar way, that is, their neighborhood in $X_t$ is the same and their table entries are compatible.
-In order to properly define the later notion we first need to introduce few auxiliary definitions.
-To simplify the notation, we assume that the edges of $G$ are enumerated, that is, we have $E(G) = \{e_1, e_2, \dots, e_m\}$.
-For a vector $\bm{h}\in \{\oldminusone, \oldzero, \oldone\}^{\cut (t)}$, the $i$-th coordinate will always be the coordinate of the edge with the $i$-th lowest index in $\cut (t)$.
+Before we give the proof idea, we first give the definition of light children classes.
+Intuitively, two light children of a node $t$ are in the same class if, with respect to $t$, they behave in a similar way, that is, their neighborhoods in $X_t$ are the same and their table entries are compatible.
+In order to properly define the later notion, we first need to introduce few auxiliary definitions.